UoA-eResearch/leapmotion_gestures/README.md

 During this stage, the frame rate will also be checked, and every nth frame taken to aproximate a target frame rate.
 The target frame rate I have used is 5fps.
 I originally used 25fps, but the higher frame rate isn't helpful.

 ### select variables of interest -> calculate some derived variables
 We may want higher level variables that are more informative for our model.
-Examples of this include using fingertip positions to calculate their distances from the plain the palm of the hand lies on, or their distance to the palm of the hand.
+Examples of this include using fingertip positions to calculate their distances from the plane the palm of the hand lies on, or their distance to the palm of the hand.
 This sort of information is much more informative than using the x/y/z coordinates of every fingertip relative to the leap motion device.
 This process is controlled as follows:

 * `params/derived_features_one_handed.txt` contains the list of methods to apply to the data that will generate new one handed features (e.g. distances between the thumb and index fingers on the same hand)
 * `params/derived_features_two_handed.txt` contains the list of methods to apply to the data that will generate new two handed features (e.g. distances between the left and right index fingers)